jhuopsys/spring2024/assign/assign02.md

 What happens when an open file is removed?

-:   []{#Removing an Open File}
+:   You should implement the standard Unix semantics for files.
+That is,

-    You should implement the standard Unix semantics for files.
-That is, when a file is removed any process which has a file descriptor for that file may continue to use that descriptor.
+    when a file is removed any process which has a file descriptor for that file may continue to use that descriptor.
 This means that they can read and write from the file.
 The file will not have a name, and